Mathematical Functions

 Note.
 Other features of a function - such as increasing/decreasing behavior, concavity, convexity, extrema, and inflection points - are analyzed through a more detailed study of the function using tools from calculus.

-Functions are classified based on the types of operations that appear in the expression f(x).
+Functions are classified according to the mathematical operations that appear in the expression f(x).

-Algebraic functions are those built using basic arithmetic operations (addition, subtraction, multiplication, division), powers, and roots.
+In particular, algebraic functions are those constructed using the four basic arithmetic operations (addition, subtraction, multiplication, and division), together with powers and or roots.

-Algebraic functions can be further categorized as rational or irrational, depending on whether the variable appears inside a root.
+Algebraic functions are further divided into irrational and rational functions, depending on whether the variable x appears under a radical or only with integer exponents.

-Rational functions, in turn, are classified as polynomial (entire) or rational (fractional), depending on whether the expression is a polynomial or a quotient of polynomials.
+Rational functions are then classified as polynomial or fractional, depending on whether the expression consists of a single polynomial or of the ratio of two polynomials.

 Concave and Convex Functions